 Liberal in our hospitality

 Hospitality is basic to Christian witness and ministry, engaging with one another and the wider community in welcome and service.
-Creating the Sherriff Centre was a great response by this congregation to a need in the local community and our desire to be of service, and it involved a big commitment of time and upfront financial resources.
-It’s brought a lot of goodwill and a growing number of people who know this Church and its values.
+Creating the Sherriff Centre was a great response by this congregation to a need in the local community and our desire to be of service.
+It has brought a lot of goodwill and a growing number of people who know this Church and its values.

 Progressive in our faith